 DEAL: Save $30 on your first order!
 Use this link – no coupon code required!

 Each recipe comes with these easy-to-follow instructions.
 Even if you are new to knife skills, you will be able to do everything on this list.
-The prep time on this one was about right – just make sure you start that water boiling right at the start (which I remembered to do, hooray!)
+Make sure you start the water boiling right away so you can finish everything efficiently.

 It’s nice to not have to decide “what’s for dinner” all the time.
 Overall, Blue Apron has been enjoyable and gets us out of our boring dinner routine.
 Honestly, you can forget how fun cooking can be.
 Interesting ingredients, easy recipes, and delicious food.
 We can’t wait to see what we get next time!